 TIP.
 To enlarge the pictures to see the "Witness Marks" left by the cutting object right click and select open in new Tab or New Window.
 Then you can close the Tab or window and return to this post.

 Looking down into the "crack" I noted what appeared to be "witness marks" that would be left by a cutting object.
-You can think of these much like Ballistic fingerprints left on a bullet by a gun. as seen in this picture of a bullet.
+You can think of these much like Ballistic fingerprints left on a bullet by the rifling of the gun. as seen in this picture of a bullet.

 For examples and detailed explanation see pg 8 of THIS presentation.

 If some object cuts a tire it will leave straight line marks much like those seen on the bullet.
 If there is simple rubber tear or a molding defect, there will be no such straight lines.

 After deciding where to cut so as to not destroy the evidence, I was able to spread the area open to confirm the presence of the witness marks.
 There have the appearance of small ridges or lines in the rubber.

 Here is the piece I dissected out of the sidewall.
 You can easily see the lines of the witness marks left by the knife I used to remove this piece.